palaceswitcher/Gameloft-J2ME-Tools/docs/packed_format.md

 by PalaceSwitcher

-2025-1-22
+2025-2-15

 This has only been tested with Diamond Rush and Rayman Kart.
 These are likely applicable to other games but this has not been verified.
+All numbers specified are little-endian, if applicable.

 ## Offset Format